 Summer Academies in the Arts

 The Summer Academies in the Arts are college and career preparatory intensives for high school and middle school students to attend focused workshops in Art, Dance, Drama and Music that enhance students’ marketable skills and support career goals, self-confidence and leadership.
 Talented and motivated Summer Academy students receive practical conservatory-style instruction in small classes taught by graduate instructors, professionals in the field and, in some cases, Claire Trevor School of the Arts faculty.
 Students experience life as undergraduate arts majors through technical and practical training in each discipline.
 Coursework is intended to be rigorous and as close to college level as possible.
 Some intensives require the submission of placement audition videos.
-Limited need and merit-based scholarships are available.

 Registration is now open, click the links below for more information and to register.